 Oh my goodness you guys!
 This banana bread is just what I needed.
 We’ve had a bit of a cold snap here in Denver, with temps down below zero overnight.
 I swear, the smell of this banana bread will warm you up from the inside!

 I’m particularly pleased with this recipe because it’s not grainy or dry, like gluten-free baked goods so often can be.
 In fact, it’s so moist it may fall apart on you.
-And it’s dairy free as well as free of refined sugars.
+And it’s dairy-free as well as free of refined sugars.
 I suppose I may have overdone it with the chocolate chips, but in my book these are good problems to have.
-I imagine you could always throw in some walnuts if that’s your thing, but the tweenager in our house vetoed them.
+I imagine you could always throw in a cup of walnuts if that’s your thing, but the tweenager in our house vetoed them.

 Be forewarned, I’m baking at 5000 feet.
 No telling how this recipe will perform for you at sea level.
 But I tell ya, it’s worth a shot!

 - 4 bananas

 - 2 eggs